gengojs/gengojs/README.md

 ## Sails.js

 gengo.js supports Sails **through the use of hooks**.
 Check out the repo of [sails-hook-gengojs](https://github.com/gengojs/sails-hook-gengojs) for documentation.

+For an example use of the hook, run `npm i && sails lift` under `examples/sails/app/`.

 ## Usage